$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: The discriminant variable:

-where $P_{{\rm tail},i}$ is the probability that the signal observed in the $i^{th}$ station of the WCD cosmic ray observatory is in the upper tail of the distribution of the signals observed in the stations at an equivalent distance of the shower core in the shower transverse plane, in events with comparable energy at the ground.
-The quantity $n$ is the number of active stations considered, while $\alpha$ is a parameter that enhances the relative weight in the sum of the stations where ${P_{{\rm tail},i}}$ is close to 1~\cite{P_alpha}.
-For $\alpha = 1$, $P_{\rm tail}^{\alpha}$ is simply the sum of the probabilities of all individual stations.
+Here, $P_{\text{tail},i}$ represents the probability that the signal observed in the $i^{th}$ station of the WCD cosmic ray observatory falls within the upper tail of the signal distribution.
+These observations occur in stations at a similar distance from the shower core in the shower's transverse plane and pertain to events with comparable energy at the ground.
+The variable $n$ indicates the count of active stations under consideration.
+The parameter $\alpha$ adjusts the significance of stations where $P_{\text{tail},i}$ approaches 1~\cite{P_alpha}.
+When $\alpha = 1$, $P_{\text{tail}}^{\alpha}$ equals the sum of probabilities across all individual stations.

 To avoid the core region, where the signals, dominated by the electromagnetic component, are extremely high and even saturation on its measured values may occur, the stations located at distances to the shower core smaller than $200\,{\rm m}$ are discarded.